| "My lord?" The voice

 Her blush deepened.

-Taking both of her hands, then, he brought her to her feet and
+But Legolas took both of her hands, and brought her to her feet,

-pulled her into his arms.
-She could not be ignorant of what was
+pulling her into his arms.
+She could hardly be ignorant of what

-expected of her, but Legolas knew that humans had strange ideas
+was expected of her, but Legolas knew that Men had strange ideas

-about sex and he needed to make sure.
-He pressed his lips to her
+about sex, and he needed to be absolutely sure.
+He pressed his

-ear.
-"Are you certain, meleth nín?" he whispered.
+lips to her ear.
+"Are you certain, meleth nín?"

 "I am quite certain," she whispered back.